davidtwco/rfcs/text/0000-build-std.md

 Combining these shipped sanitizer runtimes with other target modifiers is outside the scope of this RFC.

+### Rust Project support
+[rust-project-support]: #rust-project-support

+As per [background-target-support], the Rust project maintains CI jobs that run tests for tier 1 targets.
+It is infeasible for these CI jobs to cover the wide variety of user configurations for the standard library that `build-std` allow for.
+For this reason, for the purposes of support and bug prioritisation, a target rebuilding the standard library from source should be treated as no higher than tier 2.

 ## Cargo subcommands
 [cargo-subcommands]: #cargo-subcommands